FAQs

 If you have any concerns regarding a mediator, please contact the Field Operations Manager in the mediator’s region.
 The Field Operations Manager will respond to you.

 No. The FMCS receives appropriated funding to provide its labor-management services.
-There is no charge to the parties for collective bargaining mediation using an alternative bargaining model or training associated with an alternative bargaining model.
+There is no charge to the parties for collective bargaining mediation using any model or training associated with any bargaining model.

-FMCS will assist the parties by conducting an on-site needs assessment to determine an appropriate bargaining model.
+FMCS will conduct an assessment to determine an appropriate bargaining model.

 Grievance Mediation FAQs

-Most collective bargaining agreements provide for grievance procedures culminating in arbitration.
-Grievance mediation is a voluntary step after the parties have exhausted internal procedures and before arbitration.
-The FMCS may require that parties waive any time limits in their collective bargaining agreement if grievance mediation is to occur.
+Many collective bargaining agreements provide for grievance procedures culminating in arbitration.
+Grievance mediation is a voluntary step that can be utilized at any time before arbitration upon mutual agreement of the parties.

-Parties engaging in open honest dialogue with a mediator about their positions, interests, and goals will assist the mediator in the grievance mediation process.
-Additionally, the FMCS can provide training to maximize grievance mediation results and effectively negotiate grievance mediation settlements by an expansion of mediation goals and a joint focus on labor and management problem solving.
+Parties engaging in open honest dialogue with a mediator about their positions, interests, and goals will enhance the grievance mediation process.

 No. Grievance mediation occurs as a supplemental step in a contractually-negotiated grievance procedure.
 By contrast, workplace mediation does not involve a grievance.
 Instead, it may pertain to a discrimination or other workplace complaint outside the context of a collective bargaining agreement.